 Not only that, but in delivering these services that are transferable to other contexts and use cases, financial institutions can open a path toward unlocking potential value from processes that were once a part of routine regulatory compliance.

+<subhead> How bank-assured digital ID can help overcome these challenges

+Given they already hold a wide range of their customers’ sensitive personal information and financial data, it makes sense to centre a digital ID verification platform around bank data.

+Doing so delivers the highest possible level of privacy protection.
+No new information in the shape of forms, documents or photos needs to be uploaded, meaning data remains ring-fenced within the bank’s ecosystem and the number of insertion points for malicious actors is dramatically reduced.
+Compliance, AML and KYC are, of course, already taken care of

+Reducing the need to upload information also streamlines the customer experience and can serve to replace a process that can require dozens of clicks or the downloading of separate apps into a smooth, frictionless journey that requires as few as three clicks.

 <CTA> If you’d like to learn more about how OneID can help your organisation fully benefit from the digital payments opportunity, click here.